 $8,400.00Contact Us About This Product

 The original oil finished walnut stock is in excellent condition with fine edges and wood to metal fit.
 The buttstock is a correct “modified shotgun style” with brass buttplate that was standard for the third model.
-There is a small, round indentation is in the bottom of the forend.
-It does not detract from the gun’s overall appearance.
+Due to the lighting, the buttstock looks much darker than the forend in some of the pictures.
+Both pieces are original to the gun and match in color.
+The closeups of the buttstock show the color acurately.

 This is a very solid example of a third model Winchester 1866.
 These “Yellow Boy” carbines saw heavy usage and finding examples in this condition is difficult.